eminorhan/neural-data-rodent/README.md

 17. **Gonzalez:** 366,962,209 tokens ([dandi:000405](https://dandiarchive.org/dandiset/000405)); rows = 276
 18. **Li:** 260,807,325 tokens ([dandi:000010](https://dandiarchive.org/dandiset/000010)); rows = 99

 Total number of tokens: 442,972,210,102.
 The combined dataset can be accessed from [this](https://huggingface.co/datasets/eminorhan/neural-bench-rodent) public HF repository.
+The combined dataset takes up about 47 GB when stored as `.parquet` files and roughly 443 GB when stored as `.arrow` files (see [this](https://stackoverflow.com/a/56481636) for an explanation of the differences between these file formats).

 ### Note:
 Running `merge_datasets.py` successfully requires a patch in the `huggingface_hub` library.
 The HF `datasets` library doesn't do retries while loading datasets from the hub (`load_dataset`) or when pushing them to the hub (`push_to_hub`).
 This almost always results in connection errors for large datasets in my experience, aborting the loading or pushing of the dataset.
 The patch involves adding a "retry" functionality to `huggingface_hub`'s default session backend factory.
 Specifically, you need to update the `_default_backend_factory()` function in `huggingface_hub/utils/_http.py` with: